slopezpereyra/slopezpereyra.github.io/_posts/2024-04-10-PSDInJulia.md

-In [another entry](https://slopezpereyra.github.io/2024-04-07-PSDInR/), I gave a quick review of the fundamental concepts of power spectral analysis and provided an R implementation.
-This was motivated by the fact that R is a commonly used language, as well as by the fact that R packages used to estimate power spectral densities (PSD) tend to be rather obscure.
-A clear example of this obscurity is `gsignal`'s lack of documentation on the fact that their `pwelch` function, which uses Welch's method to estimate the PSD of a vector, normalizes the result to units of power over Hertz ---i.e. multiples the power spectrum by $1 / f_s$.
+In [another entry](https://slopezpereyra.github.io/2024-04-07-PSDInR/), I gave a quick review of the fundamental concepts of power spectral analysis and provided R functions for power spectral density (PSD) estimation.
+This was motivated by the fact that, though R is commonly used by social scientists, packages with PSD estimation functions tend to be rather obscure.
+A clear example of this obscurity is `gsignal`'s lack of documentation on the fact that their `pwelch` function, which uses Welch's method to estimate the PSD of a vector, normalizes the result to units of power over Hertz.

-There is one fact that ought to be taken into account, however, a fact so simple and plain that it surprises me that it is not an axiom among computer scientists---this is, that R is a tasteless language, offensive to the aesthetic sense with which nature has blessed humankind.
-Thus, eager to dwell in prettier meadows, I rapidly turned to implement in Julia what was degraded in R. I present the implementation without further ado.
+There is one fact that ought to be taken into account, however, a fact so simple and plain that it surprises me that it isn't yet an axiom among civilized people.
+I mean of course that R is a tasteless language, offensive to the aesthetic instinct with which nature has blessed humankind.
+Thus, eager to dwell in prettier meadows, after writing that previous entry, I rapidly turned to implement in Julia what I condenscended to desacrate in R. Without further ado, the implementation:

 ```jl
 using FFTW